Ian Watson’s Web Site

 For a number of years I was active in consumer affairs in Iceland.
 I was on the board of directors of the Consumers Association of Iceland from 2008 to 2014, and from 2010 to 2013 I was in charge of product review articles in their magazine Neytendablaðið.
-I also worked on a number of projects for Iceland's now-defunct Consumer Spokesman, including the Leiðakerfi neytenda (a website offering Icelandic consumers advice on dispute resolution) and a report (in English) on the problem of small claims resolution in Iceland.
-Together with both the Consumer Spokesman and the Consumers' Association I have been involved in lobbying for modernization of the legislation surrounding mail-order purchases in Iceland.
-In 2013 I served on a committee established by a parliamentary resolution whose report recommended a number of changes to the relevant legislation.
+I also worked on a number of projects for Iceland's Consumer Spokesman, including the Leiðakerfi neytenda (a website offering Icelandic consumers advice on dispute resolution) and a report (in English) on the problem of small claims resolution in Iceland.
+Together with both the Consumer Spokesman and the Consumers' Association I spent many volunteer hours lobbying for modernization of the legislation surrounding mail-order purchases in Iceland.
+In 2013 I served on a committee established by a parliamentary resolution whose report recommended a number of changes to the law, which unfortunately haven't been implemented.
+The proposals had overwhelming support from the public and most of Iceland's business community, but were opposed by a few influential retailers and, after the 2013 elections, by the Ministry of Finance.

 Here are some links to resources from the time I spent in eastern Europe between 1992 and 1994.